3gstudent/ExcelDllLoader/README.md

 - Save the dll to %appdata%\Microsoft\Windows\Recent
 - Load it via the Excel.Application object's RegisterXLL() method

+ExcelDllLoader(Base64decode).js：

+- Download the Base64 encoded text from Github
+- Base64 Decoded and get the calc.dll
+- Save the dll to c:\test\calc.dll
+- Load it via the Excel.Application object's RegisterXLL() method

 **Note:**

 After the DLL is loaded, the DLL is automatically deleted.